 No time to read this Nagoya travel guide now?
 Click on the save button and pin it for later!

 GUIDE TABLE OF CONTENTS

 NAGOYA TRAVEL RESTRICTIONS

 Due to the current global situation, Nagoya travel guidelines have been changing frequently.
-Our partners at SafetyWing created a helpful resource that lists detailed information on travel restrictions around the globe.
+Our partners at Booking.com have created a helpful resource that lists detailed information on travel restrictions and advisories around the globe.

-Before planning a trip to Nagoya, be sure to check the Borderless website for information on the latest travel restrictions to Japan.
-If you do decide to visit Nagoya, then it’s highly recommended that you get travel medical insurance.
+Before planning a trip to Nagoya, be sure to check Booking.com for information on the latest travel restrictions to Japan.
+If you do decide to visit Nagoya, then it’s highly recommended that you get travel insurance with COVID coverage.

 Depending on what type of passport you carry, you may need to secure a visa and other travel documents to enter Japan.
 Check out iVisa.com for a list of requirements and to apply for a visa (if necessary).